9A4AM/RS41HUP_V2/README.md

 ## Linux / OSX:  (Remark: this forked info, wont work in my workspace - i found no solution)
 * Grab the latest GNU ARM Embedded toolchain from here: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads
 * Extract the tarball to somewhere useful.
 In my case I'm using ~/opt/
-* Within the RS41HUP directory:
+* Within the RS41HUP_V2 directory:
-  * Edit CMakeLists.txt and set the correct path to the un-tar'd directory.
+  * CMakeLists.txt is prepared for Ubuntu, maybe edit is nessesary
   * `cmake .`
   * `make`
+* Flashing: (premisse you intalled openocd before)
+  * connect the sonde to the ST-Link adapter and power it on
+  * in the RS41HUP_V2 dir start ./openocd_flash.sh.
+This unlocks the RS41 memory and push the RS41HUP.ELF file with a verify

 ## Windows:
 Wolf: used to edit and compile the CooCox CoIDE - this works fine and it also uploads to the STM32 Board with ST-Link dongle.
+Flashing:  right near the compile button in the toolbar there is the download button to the hardware.
+Try it.
+Tooltip is your friend

 Use:
 https://www.softpedia.com/get/Programming/Coding-languages-Compilers/CooCox-CoIDE.shtml